 The tally of the changes you made, is always visible at the bottom of the configuration menu.
 In grey, the total number of changes queued to go live; in orange, the number of warnings, and in red the number of errors in your changes.

-A warning will appear if you configured a process rule, without attaching it to any process. atfinity's warning will signal that you need to attach a process rule to a process if you want to ensure the rule is triggered.
+A warning will appear if you configured a process rule, without attaching it to any process.
+Atfinity's warning will signal that you need to attach a process rule to a process if you want to ensure the rule is triggered.

-Next, you will see an overview of all the changes you have made to the configuration, which can be put live without causing errors.
+Finally, you will see an overview of all the changes you have made to the configuration, which can be put live without causing errors.